itsroops/vcf_comp_with_gold_standard/README.md

 2. Linux clusters having **slurm workload manager**.
 3. Availability of **make** program.
 It can be checked using `which make`.
 This is required for building source codes.
 4. Availability of **git** program.
 It can be checked using `which git`.
 This is required for cloning the guthub repository.
+5. Availability of **wget** program.
+It can be checked using `which wget`.
+This is required for downloading files.
+6. Availability of **tar** program.
+It can be checked using `which tar`.
+This is required for extracting compressed files.

 ## Installation
 Following are the steps of installation: